swiftlang/swift-evolution/proposals/NNNN-migration-tooling-for-upcoming-features.md

 Once the time is right, old language modes together with the legacy behaviors they manifest will be proposed to be deprecated.

-The cumulative source compatibility impact of the changes that were accreting around a converging Swift 6 language mode gave rise to the [Swift feature model][SE-0362], which enabled piecemeal adoption of individual features as opposed to an entire language mode.
+In Swift 5.8, the cumulative source compatibility impact of a still converging Swift 6 language mode gave rise to the
+[Swift feature model][SE-0362], which enabled piecemeal adoption of individual features as opposed to an entire language mode.
-Upcoming features facilitated sooner adoption of improvements and drastically reduced the pressures in our evolutionary model.
+Among other things, upcoming features facilitated earlier adoption of improvements and drastically reduced the pressures in our evolutionary model.

 This proposal centers seeks to improve the experience of adopting individual features.